Magnetic field draping around clumpy high-velocity clouds in galactic halo: Methodology

 \subsection{Initial cloud density distribution}

-For our ``clumpy'' cloud simulations in Table \ref{tab:t1}, we initialise the density structure of the cloud to resemble the observed log-normal density distribution of gas clouds.
+For our ``clumpy'' cloud simulations, we initialise the density structure of the cloud to resemble the observed log-normal density distribution of gas clouds.
 As a reference, we use a $21\,\rm cm$ HI map of the Smith Cloud observed with the Robert C. Byrd Green Bank Telescope of the National Radio Astronomy Observatory from \citet{Lockman_2008}.
-We parameterise the properties of the cloud based on the spatial power spectrum (SPS) and the column density probability distribution function (PDF).
-Only pixels with the column density above 26 times the noise level (i.e., $N >10^{19.8}\,\rm cm^{-2}$) are considered in this process.
+We parameterise the properties of the cloud based on the column density SPS and probability distribution function (PDF).
+Only pixels with a column density above 26 times the noise level (i.e., $N_{\rm HI} >10^{19.8}\,\rm cm^{-2}$) are considered in this process.
 Like many other areas of the observed ISM (e.g., \citealt{Pingel_2018}), the SPS of the HVC can be readily approximated in a power-law form $P(k) = A k^{\gamma}$, where $k$ is the spatial frequency.
-The slope $\gamma$ represents the relative strength of density fluctuations in different spatial frequencies.
-The amplitude $A$ determines the contrast of such fluctuation, which is directly related with the width of the observed column density PDF ($\sigma_{\rm s}$) when $\gamma$ is determined.
+The 3D power-law index $\gamma$ represents the relative strength of density fluctuations in different spatial frequencies.
+When $\gamma$ is fixed, the amplitude $A$ is mathematically related to the width of the density PDF ($\sigma_{\rm s}$) based on Parseval's theorem.
+Therefore, in this study, we use the two parameters $\gamma$ and $\sigma_{\rm s}$ (instead of $A$) to parameterise clumpy density structures of clouds.

 We use the SPS analysis toolkit {\sc Turbustat} Python package (\citealt{Koch_2019}) to identify $\gamma$ from the HI image.
 We estimate $\sigma_{\rm s}$ by fitting a log-normal distribution to the column density PDF.
 The resulting $\gamma$ is -3.0 and $\sigma_{\rm s}$ is 0.24.
-Although these parameters are direct measurements of the Smith cloud, we emphasize that the purpose of this paper is not to conduct a case study of the Smith cloud.
-Discussions in this paper are rather applicable to any clumpy clouds moving at a high-velocity with respect to the surrounding gas.
+Although these parameters are direct measurements of the Smith Cloud, we emphasize that the purpose of this paper is not to conduct a case study of the Smith Cloud.
+Discussions in this paper are rather applicable to any clumpy clouds moving at a high velocity with respect to the surrounding gas.

+We generate a 3D array of an overdensity ($\delta = \rho/\left<\rho\right> -1$) that follows the statistics ($\gamma$ and $\sigma_{\rm s}$) obtained from the above procedure.
+Although the reference $\gamma=-3$ is extracted from a 2D column density of the HI image, we directly take this value to build the 3D density structure.
+We confirm that the spectral slope of the clumpy cloud projected to 2D is within a reasonable range suggested by observations of the ISM though the exact value depends on the projection axis.
+In addition to $\gamma=-3$, we also build clouds with $\gamma=-2.7$ and $-3.5$ for the initial conditions of the MC-p2.7 model and the MC-3.5 model.
+The power spectrum amplitude $A$ is fixed in all cases, as a result, the change in $\gamma$ modifies the power to a greater extent on smaller physical scales.
+See the top panel of Fig. \ref{fig:init_hist} for the initial SPS of all the clouds used in this study.